Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 - [`factoryImpl` callback](#custom-constructor)
 - `attached` callback

-Note that initialization order of may vary depending on whether or not the browser includes native support for web components.
-In particular, there are no guarantees with regard to initialization timing between sibling elements.
+Note that **initialization order of may vary** depending on whether or not the browser includes native support for web components.
+In particular, there are no guarantees with regard to initialization timing  between **sibling elements** or between **parents and light DOM children**.
 You should not rely on observed timing to be identical across browsers, except as noted below.

 For a given element: